lasalazarr/monolith-migrate-to-reactive-modules/README.md

 # Requirements

-- JDK 11 or superior
+- JDK 11 or 12; for run on JDK 13 or 14 there is an error for gradle you can refer to (https://github.com/gradle/gradle/issues/10248)
-- Docker to deploy as containarzed Application
+- Docker to deploy as Containerize Applications

+# Steps

+## Reactive API and Blocked JDBC Connection

+At the Master branch the application is running with Webflux over Netty but producing blocking threads to connect via JDBC to the Database.

+## Reactive API and Blocked JDBC Connection